eoscanada/eos-bios/README.md

         for **all producers** listed in `launch.yaml`, in order of the shuffle.
 This is to simplify the takeoff after votes come in.

+        * delegate 1 EOS net/bandwidth to all of these, from the account on the first line of `snapshot.csv` (the B1 account), so the BPs listed in `launch.yaml` can write a transaction from the get go, if necessary.

       * it `issue`s all opening balances in `eosio` with the contents of `snapshot.csv` and creates all the corresponding accounts and assigns the pubkeys.
 These actions can be batched in a